-Project GHG emissions are analyzed in the context of the GHG reduction goals of the 2017 Scoping Plan Update (which extends the goals of AB 32 and enacts the SB 32 reduction target), the BAAQMD's 2017 CAP, and the San Pablo Climate Action Plan to determine whether the project would conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing GHG emissions.
+Project GHG emissions are analyzed in the context of the GHG reduction goals of AB 32, SB 32, the 2017 Scoping Plan Update, the BAAQMD's 2017 CAP, and the Oakland ECAP to determine whether the Project would conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing GHG emissions.

-Construction of the new pumping plant and associated facilities and installation of the off-site storm drain pipeline in Road 20 would involve operation of diesel-fueled off-road construction equipment and on-road vehicles associated with worker commute, material delivery, and hauling that would directly generate GHG emissions.
-Actions in the 2017 Scoping Plan Update, which are pertinent to project construction relate to emission controls imposed in the future, including future implementation of Phase 2 controls to reduce GHG emissions in new heavyduty vehicles beyond 2018 and continued implementation of diesel controls to reduce black carbon emissions from heavy-duty on-road engines as well as off-road engines.
+Construction of the new PP and new pipelines would involve operation of diesel-fueled offroad construction equipment and on-road vehicles associated with worker commute, material delivery, and hauling that would directly generate GHG emissions.
+Actions in the 2017 Scoping Plan Update pertinent to Project construction relate to emission controls imposed in the future, including future implementation of Phase 2 controls to reduce GHG emissions in new heavyduty vehicles beyond 2018 and continued implementation of diesel controls to reduce black carbon emissions from heavy-duty on-road engines as well as off-road engines.
 These actions would be implemented by CARB as new standards and policies and the BAAQMD through the implementation of its 2017 CAP.
-Heavy-duty vehicles used during project construction would comply with all applicable emission standards.
+Heavy-duty vehicles used during Project construction would comply with all applicable emission standards.